-There is even an association called the Apostle of Tagliatella that celebrates "her countess, Tagliatella" and the pasta makers and restaurants that keep the tradition alive.
-But also blame on the ones who cross the line.
+There is even an association called the Apostle of Tagliatella that celebrates 'her countess, Tagliatella' and the pasta makers and restaurants that keep the tradition alive.
+But also blame the ones who cross the line.

 Put that knife away, killer